jozeflacko/flower/README.md

 ## Acknowledgments

-Inspiration to draw a picture in css came from the presentation of **Eva Lettner** at the WeAreDevelopers conference 2017 - [Eva Lettner](https://www.youtube.com/watch?v=k8JD1A9uVaM)
+Inspiration to draw a picture in css came from the presentation of **Eva Lettner** at the WeAreDevelopers conference 2017

+* link to her presentation: [Eva Lettner](https://www.youtube.com/watch?v=k8JD1A9uVaM)